anneyk/projects-post/README.md

 # projects-post
 # Description
-This project allows users to post their projects for other users to rate according to design, usability and content
+This project allows users to post their projects for other users to rate according to design, usability and content.
 ##  Live Link